-It gives you actionable data to work with, and if you’re the kind of person that wants superb results for their site and online business, then you ought to study your analytics periodically.
+It gives you actionable data to work with.
+If you’re the kind of person that wants superb results for their site and online business, then you ought to study your analytics periodically.

-All that’s left is for you to get to work and get stuff done and get better results.
+All that’s left is for you to get to work, get stuff done, and get better results.
 If you’re confused between using Jetpack analytics or GA, here’s an article to help you:

 If you have any questions about Google Analytics, you can drop me a comment below.